hbock-42/main_color/README.md

 # main_color

-A package to help you get the main Color
+A package to help you get the main color from a list

 # ⚙️ Installation